snfazal/hwsapp/README.md

 ## Project Challenges

+Favorites Model:

+One of our earliest challenges came about as we set up and review our routes.
+We knew we wanted Users to be able to be able to favorite products and in turn share those favorites in order to ignite a community atmosphere within our application.
+We solved this issue by setting up Active Record Associations between wines, posts and favorites.
+We needed to add foreign_keys onto both wines and posts so that individual wines could then be favorited and added to the current_user's account.

+Styling Images with Bulma:

+Our final challenge came about just before it was time to present our application.
+We had trouble manipulating Bulma to make the image_urls align with the responsive design we so desired.
+Our fix to this issue can

 ## Final Thoughts
 Furthermore, we're quite pleased with the product we were able to produce in just 5 days time.
 As a team we collaborated on both the front and back-end of the project.
 Initially, we chose to pair program the